mozilla/global-sprint/_articles/project-lead.md

   - _articles/project-lead/project-requirements.md
   - _articles/project-lead/templates.md
 ---
-**If you have your own open project, from brand new to established projects, you can be a Project Lead at the Sprint!
+**If you have your own open project, whether it's a brand new project or well-established, you can be a Project Lead at the Sprint!
 By bringing your project to the Global Sprint, you invite contribution (which may be code, content, design, editing, writing, testing, advice, etc) from participants from across Mozilla's amazing Network.**

 By registering for the Sprint, Project Leads understand and agree that any data they provide will be handled according to [Mozilla's Privacy Policy](https://www.mozilla.org/en-US/privacy/).